Sacked SNP education minister suggests she was victim of 'game-playing'

 "I have also been humbled and delighted by some of the support I've received from others across the chamber, from those who could see it for what it was.”

-She added: "I think that people will now give me the time to get on with the new job, I hope, and draw line under what happened before the summer."
+She added: "I think that people will now give me the time to get on with the new job, I hope, and draw a line under what happened before the summer."

 Comments